chillingchakra/sheets2csv/README.md

 Had a setback and then a setforward today.
 Git messed everything up, I switched branches and I guess I was supposed to stash, when I returned, my files were permanently gone.
 My solution is simple, use freaking Google Drive, it does the managing for you and I can go back with revisions and whatnot.

 Now I also succeeded in getting csvmani.py to work somewhat.
 It prints out the whole array though, I still have to fix that.

+9:18 on 12-6

+There is only one category of things I know enough names in for it to be usable as variables in my python programming, and that is alcaholic beverages, so if you take a look at trimcsv.py, I have reverted to that for easier code auditing, both by myself and others.